QuentinWach/quentinwach.github.io/about.md

 -->
 <div style="height: 50px;">
 </div>
->"**Man has a duty to make himself useful to others.** The differences between the bright future of humanity and the dark realities of our present are so large that I see it as categorically imperative for everyone capable to advance research and engineering solving humanities greatest challenges."
+>"**Man has a duty to make himself useful to others.** The differences between the bright future of humanity and the dark realities of our present are so large that I see it as categorically imperative to advance research and engineering solving humanities greatest challenges."
 (Me.
 I said that.
 Right here.
 I tend to be dramatic but that's what I believe.)

 ### Charge Transport in Nanostructures
 <style>